Georgia Vital Record

 Apostille fee (per document, GSCCCA) $3 (state fee)

-Certified Georgia birth certificate (first copy) Around $25
+Certified Georgia death certificate (first copy) Around $25

 Additional certified copies (same order) Typically about $5 each